RettBehrens/installFest/php-and-postgres.md

 <summary>Still Having Trouble?</summary>
 ### Homebrew PHP

 The package you just installed also has its own [documentation here](https://github.com/Homebrew/homebrew-php).
-If you are still seeing issues, you may want to check their sit out.
+If you are still seeing issues, you may want to check their site out.

 </details>